-Example 7: MPI-OM workflow including scalar grid interpolation and grid rotation a) longitude range [0°;360°] in /Main Panel/data/MPIOM/GR15/ b) longitude range [-180°;+180°] in the subfolder /Main Panel/data/MPIOM/GR15/GRID-180_180/
+Example 7: MPI-OM workflow including scalar grid interpolation and grid rotation a) longitude range [0°;360°] in

 We use the MPI-OM ocean model to show the whole workflow of vertical and horizontal grid interpolation to the scalar grid and grid rotation.
-The input NetCDF file is called ex7_mpiom_gr15.nc.
+The input NetCDF file is called ex7_mpi om_gr15. nc.

 The vector components and scalar variables are all stored with the same fictive lon / lat values.
-For visualization and previous transformations we need the MPI-OM GR15 grid definitions that can be found in two different longitudinal ranges in the following halo folders:
+For visualization and previous transformations we need the MPI-OM GR15 grid definitions that can be found in two different longitudinal ranges in the following folders: